Daeron I Targaryen

 |Royal House||House Targaryen|

-Daeron I, known as the Young Dragon, was the eldest son of Aegon III and the eighth king to sit the Iron Throne from 157-161.
-He ascended to the throne at the age of fourteen and is famous for conquering Dorne.
+King Daeron I, known as the Young Dragon, was the eldest son of Aegon III and the eighth Targaryen king to sit the Iron Throne from 157-161AC.
+He ascended to the throne at the age of fourteen and is famous for conquering Dorne, which he wrote about in his Conquest of Dorne.

 Character and Appearance